Salem Workers’ Compensation Lawyer

 Types of Benefits Available in Salem Workers’ Compensation Cases

+Workers who are injured on the job have various types of Workers’ Compensation benefits available to them.
 Each type of benefit covers different types of injury and involves different benefit amounts.
-For example, if a worker breaks their arm and is unable to work for several months, they may qualify for temporary partial incapacity benefits.
-On the other hand, a worker who developed cancer because of their job may qualify for permanent and total incapacity benefits.
-Determining which benefits are available in a particular case can be difficult.
-A Salem Workers’ Compensation lawyer can help victims of workplace injuries review their case and determine which benefits may apply to them.
+For example, if a worker breaks their arm and is unable to work for several months, they might qualify for temporary partial incapacity benefits.
+On the other hand, a worker who developed cancer because of their job might qualify for permanent and total incapacity benefits.